 The iPhone Xs and iPhone X might look very similar at first glance.
 However, in typical Apple fashion, an ‘s’ upgrade is always about major performance and camera improvements, and the same stands true for the iPhone Xs.
 Plus, with Apple discontinuing the iPhone X, the iPhone Xs is the phone that now most people would consider buying.

-What’s the different iPhone XS and iPhone X?
+What’s Different between iPhone XS and iPhone X?

 If you are wondering what’s the difference between the iPhone Xs and iPhone X, read our comparison below.